JChapman13/shift-click-mongodb/README.md

 # Shift+Click

-Shift+Click is a scheduling system for retail stores.
+Shift+Click is a scheduling system for retail stores that can log employee information in a roster, and schedule those employees weekly.

 ## Authors